DLaMott/Npc/README.md

 Please refer to version history to find the correct version for your spigot server!
 This plugin at this time is not backwards compatible.
 You must download the correct plugin version per your spigot server version!
 Refer to below for correct versions:

-For multiple versions go to the main spigot repo for this plugin
+For multiple versions go to the main spigot repo for this plugin.

+The current version supported is 1.18.2 servers only as this plugin is not backwards compatible!

 ### Spigot repo location: https://www.spigotmc.org/resources/npc.81087/

-Current Github version is for Spigot 1.18.1!
+Current GitHub version is for Spigot 1.18.2!

 Update 4.0 NPC fix/1.17.1 support : NPC head/body will rotate tracking a player when a player is within radius to the NPC, custom messages, various bugs.